Figure 1.2: Technical Implementation – The R&D Interface

 5. Capital Depletion: Projects often terminate due to a lack of fiscal planning.
 A comprehensive Cost Analysis (STEP 5) and Business Plan (STEP 8) are essential for securing the capital required for manufacturing and market entry.

-TS Blackwell-Hart is the architect of the BH Methodology, a disciplined framework designed to help independent inventors survive the "Prototyping Gauntlet."
+TS Blackwell-Hart is the architect of the BH Methodology™, a disciplined framework designed to help independent inventors survive the "Prototyping Gauntlet."
 With a focus on strategic risk mitigation and financial gatekeeping, he advocates for a data-driven approach that prioritizes logic over aesthetics.
-He is the author of the upcoming series, The Inventor’s Toolbox: Key Resources for Successfully Inventing on a Budget, and is dedicated to helping inventors bring validated, protected assets to market without financial ruin.
+He is the Architect of the BH Methodology™ and author of the Technical Repository series, The Inventor’s Toolbox™: Key Resources for Successfully Inventing on a Budget, and is dedicated to helping inventors bring validated, protected assets to market without financial ruin.

 Previous